iodigital-com/io-technology/data/blog/its-time-to-forget-your-passwords.md

 that WebAuthn is the official web standard for password-free login.

 It is a browser-based API that allows web applications to simplify and secure user authentication.
-This is done by using registered devices (such as phones and laptops) or biometrics (such as fingerprint) as factors.
+This is done by using registered devices (such as phones and laptops) or biometrics (such as fingerprints) as factors.
 WebAuthn uses public key cryptography to protect users from advanced phishing attacks.

 ### Why do the current methods fail us?